psaikido/hugle.uk/pages/prose/Thesium/110-industry.md

 An industrial revolution turns the society inside out at dizzying speed.
 The Execs sweep the feudal systems aside and install themselves in the corridors of power.
 Finance rules all things and wears the mask of Truth.
+A total bureacracy is established that controls everything.
+It is called simply the Exec.
 The High Neem and his couterie are sent to the Laboratory which gets renamed as the Church.
 The Cathedral is taken over and is renamed as Head Office.
 Their once halcyon world beyond the city is plundered.
 Corporations eat each other until only the biggest dog holds sway.
-Its boss is simply called the Exec.
+He is called the Chief Exec.
 He takes up the throne.

-At first the Evempiricals are drunk with success but in very short order they find themselves virtual slaves to Exec.
-The pyrrhic victory is made worse by the understandings they gain from re-establishing communications with Root who is now installed in the Cathedral.
+At first the Evempiricals are drunk with success but in very short order they find themselves virtual slaves to the Exec.
+The pyrrhic victory is made worse by the understandings they gain from the re established communications with Root who is now installed in the Cathedral.
 The predictions they make about the environmental destruction wrought by Exec falls on deaf ears.
 They realise that one tyranny has been supplanted by another and all this talk of Truth has only been a means to an end for unfettered greed.

 The main mass of the population are given votes every few years.
-A theatre of 'democracy' is maintained but just about everyone works for Head Office whose rules are iron clad.
+A theatre of 'democracy' is maintained but just about everyone works for the Exec whose rules are iron clad.

 All attempts to protect the natural world or have genuine justice are denounced